RoDaThanh/youtube-autoupload-bot/README.md

 * Take an eyses on imports library in script
 * chrome version 11

-There is 2 script
+There are 2 scripts:
-- one is download.py
+- The first is download.py
-- second is uploadVideo.py
+- The second is uploadVideo.py

 ``` download.py ``` is for dowload videos from tiktok that you defind in script.
 For example: